Buffett may benefit as train lobby bids to weaken safety rule

 AAR has spent $14.5 million since 2012 lobbying Congress and the administration, including topics related to the crude-by-rail business, according to Senate records reviewed by Reuters.

 Among individual railroads, BNSF was the top lobbyist, having spent $12.7 million since 2012.
-Buffett also has a small stake in oil refiner Phillips 66, an owner of oil tank cars that has spent $6.4 million lobbying Congress.
+Buffett also has a small stake in oil refiner Phillips 66 (PSX.N), an owner of oil tank cars that has spent $6.4 million lobbying Congress.

-BNSF’s closest lobbying rival is Union Pacific Corp at $7.5 million.
-Canadian National Railway Co, CSX, and Norfolk Southern Corp have each spent between $3 million and $4 million during the same period.
+BNSF’s closest lobbying rival is Union Pacific Corp (UNP.N) at $7.5 million.
+Canadian National Railway Co (CNR.TO), CSX, and Norfolk Southern Corp (NSC.N) have each spent between $3 million and $4 million during the same period.
 Union Pacific is the biggest U.S. railroad, while CSX is third and Norfolk Southern is fourth.

 The records don’t break down how much these companies spent specifically on oil train regulations and related issues.